webhintio/hint/packages/rule-strict-transport-security/README.md

 ## Why is this important?

-Web security is a crucial concern for developers nowadays.
+Web security should be a critical concern for web developers.
 Unlike [cross-site scripting (XSS)][xss] and [SQL injection][sql injection], the exploit of insufficient protection over the transport layer can be harder to picture in practice.
 If a website accepts